MyceliumGear/api-signature-tester/README.md

-# API Request Builder
+# API Request with signature authorization

 # About

-Build string with `curl` request.
+Make API request on target server.
-Only for testing purpose.
+For authorization using signature strategy.

 # Usage

-Open `index.html` and fill inputs with your data.
+Server is a simple Express application.

-If method is `GET`, `body` not used.
+To run it: `npm run serve`

-Copy string and paste in terminal.
+And open in browser `http://localhost:8800`